David Ahenakew: Military and political career

-Controversy surrounding anti-semitic remarks
+Controversy surrounding antisemitic remarks

 On December 13, 2002, Ahenakew gave a speech to an FSIN group, which was attended by James Parker, a reporter from the Saskatoon StarPhoenix.
 He made references to "goddamn immigrants" in Canada during his speech.
 During a question-and-answer session following his lecture, Ahenakew said that Jews were a disease in Germany and that Hitler was trying to "clean up Europe" when he "fried six million of those guys."
 He also stated that Israel and the United States (specifically mentioning George W. Bush) were going to start the next world war.

 The Germans used to tell me, and I got to know them well because I played soccer against them and with them and so forth.
 But they used to tell me that you guys are blessed.
 What we know about the Indians in Canada.
 They are blessed.
 But that blessing is being destroyed by your immigrants that are going over there.
 Especially the Jews, they said.
 The Second World War was started by the Jews and the Third World War, whatever it is, is between Israel and the Arab countries.
 I was there as well.
 But there's going to be a war because the Israelis and the "Bushies" – you know, the bully, the bigot in the United States – tells you that if you're not with me you're against me.

 After the session concluded, the StarPhoenix reporter asked him to clarify these remarks, and he explained that while serving in the army after the war, Germans had told him the Jews had provoked the war.
 The StarPhoenix quoted him as further saying:

 The Jews damn near owned all of Germany prior to the war.
 That's why Hitler came in.
 He was going to make damn sure that the Jews didn't take over Germany, or even Europe.
 That's why he fried six million of those guys, you know.
 Jews would have owned the goddamned world.
 And look what they're doing now, they're killing people in Arab countries.

 The reporter asked how Ahenakew could justify the Holocaust.
 The StarPhoenix quoted Ahenakew as replying:

 How else do you get rid of a disease like that, that's going to take over, that's going to dominate?